koknat/dif/README.md

     Preprocessing options (before filtering):
        -bcpp              Run each input file through bcpp with options:  /home/ckoknat/cs2/linux/bcpp -s -bcl -tbcl -ylcnc

-       -perltidy          Run each input file through perltidy with options:  /home/utils/perl-5.8.8/bin/perltidy -l=110 -ce
+       -perltidy          Run each input file through perltidy with options:  /usr/bin/perltidy -l=110 -ce

        -externalPreprocessScript <script>
-                        Run each input file through your custom preprocessing script.
-                        It must take input from STDIN and send output to STDOUT, similar to unix 'sort'
+                          Run each input file through your custom preprocessing script It must take input from STDIN and send output to STDOUT, similar to unix 'sort'

     Postprocessing options (after filtering):
-       -sort              run Linux 'sort' on each input file
+       -sort              Run Linux 'sort' on each input file

-       -uniq              run Linux 'uniq' on each input file to eliminate duplicated adjacent lines.
-Use with -sort to eliminate all duplicates.
+       -uniq              Run Linux 'uniq' on each input file to eliminate duplicated adjacent lines Use with -sort to eliminate all duplicates

-       -strings           run Linux 'strings' command on each input file
+       -strings           Run Linux 'strings' command on each input file

-       -fold              run 'fold' on each input file with default of 105 characters per column Useful for comparing long lines,
+       -fold              Run 'fold' on each input file with default of 105 characters per column Useful for comparing long lines,
-                          so that you don't need to scroll within the kompare tool
+                          so that scrolling right is not needed within the GUI

-       -foldChars N       run 'fold' on each input file with N characters per column
+       -foldChars N       Run 'fold' on each input file with N characters per column

        -ppOnly            Stop after creating processed files

     Viewing options:
-       -silent            Do not print to screen.
+       -silent            Do not print to screen

        -verbose           Print names of preprocessed files, before comparing